 We will try to simulate a professional engineering environment in the lab.
-You will be divided into teams of three students and will be given three projects in the form of memos from your supervisor (instructor).
+You will be divided into teams of three or four students and will be given three or four projects in the form of memos from your supervisor (instructor).
 The projects will intentionally be somewhat open-ended, and your team will respond to each project by conducting experiments, performing analyses, drawing conclusions, and making recommendations.
-Most of the projects are not merely cookbook experiments, and because of the intermediate size may not work perfectly (which happens frequently in industry).
+Most of the projects are not merely cookbook experiments, and because of the intermediate size of the equipment may not work perfectly (which happens frequently in industry).

-During the course of the class both written and oral reports will be used according to the schedule below.
-An electronic lab notebook will be used by the team for each project.
+During the course of the class both written and oral reports will be used according to the class schedule.
+An electronic lab notebook will be required by the team for each project.